mikolasan/mikolasan.github.io/src/markdown/blog/admin/parse-systemd-and-post-in-slack.md

 ## Mockup service

 As I said earlier, I only want to receive logs from one specific service.
-Like this simple Python service https://gist.github.com/mikolasan/917455a42152eeab24a0bb3fcb549647.
+Like this simple [Python](/gamedev/why-do-i-hate-python) service: https://gist.github.com/mikolasan/917455a42152eeab24a0bb3fcb549647.

 ```
 sudo mkdir /opt/my-python-project